 The ones at Slaščičarna Zima are to die for and, in case custard and cream aren’t your thing, they have a huge range of other sweet treats to choose from.
 We gobbled ours down so fast we completely forgot to take a picture!

-At just over an hour from Ljubljana, Bled is an easy day trip if you are short on time, but it really deserves so much more than just a one night stand.
+At just over an hour from Ljubljana, Bled is an easy day trip if you are short on time, though if you can we would highly recommend adding a trip to Lake Bohinj as well.